 - Avoid making it too long, long domain names are harder to remember and also more likely to be misspelled

 - Try other top-level domains if the .com version is taken such as .kitchen, .co, .cafe, etc

 Build out your website

 While you won’t be the one actually developing your website, it is your job to map out the way you’d like it to look!
 In a document, be as descriptive as possible, and list all header tabs, content, images, etc. you’d like displayed on your site, as well as on each page.
-When you hire a programmer to actually build your site, he or she will need to know exactly what you’d like featured—and where—on each website page.
+When you hire a website design company to actually build your site, they will know exactly what you’d like featured—and where—on each website page.